MicheleV/budgeteer/README.rst

 1. `TDD with Python and Django <http://obeythetestinggoat.com/>`_
 2. `About custom selinux policies <https://serverfault.com/a/763507/332670>`_
 3. `CentOS and nginx <https://www.digitalocean.com/community/tutorials/how-to-set-up-nginx-virtual-hosts-server-blocks-on-centos-6>`_
-4. `Tmp folder permissions in Fedora,RHEL,etc <https://stackoverflow.com/a/33223403>`_
+4. `Tmp folder permissions in RHEL like distro <https://stackoverflow.com/a/33223403>`_

     ...  your system probably using namespaced temporary directories, which means every service can only see its own files in   /tmp.